Dholydai/mx-switch-custom/README.md

 Availability of keycap sets:

 There is now a keycap manufacturer that makes one-off custom sets.
+The above keyboard is the first set of five sets that I have bought.

 YUZU custom keycaps will make any die-sub keycap set that your heart desires.
-Common sizes will have to be sustituted.
+Common sizes have to be sustituted.
 Being able to choose keycap sizes, colors, and legends is 'just what the doctor ordered'.
 I have designed and bought five sets in two months.
-Even with the new high tariffs, the price is a affordable.
 Good quality product.

 Link to my repo of modern writing instruments: [Writerz With an Attitude](https://github.com/Dholydai/writerz-with-an-attitude)